-Dr. Long, an orthodontist, is the Executive Director of the Lancaster Cleft Palate Clinic (LCPC).
+Dr. Long, an orthodontist, is Director Emeritus of the Lancaster Cleft Palate Clinic (LCPC).
 He has been on the staff of LCPC and involved in the care to the patients with cleft lips and palates since 1977.
 Dr. Long is the third generation of his family who have dedicated their lives to helping children with facial birth defects and associated disabilities.
 His grandfather, Dr. H. K. Cooper, founded LCPC in 1938.

 Dr. Long’s qualifications include: a bachelor of arts degree (BA) in Psychology from Dartmouth College, a Doctor of Dental Medicine degree (DMD) from the University of Pittsburgh, a master’s degree (MS) from the University of Pittsburgh, a doctoral degree (PHD) in Anatomy and Developmental Biology from the University of North Carolina School of Medicine, and a Certificate in Orthodontics from the University of North Carolina School of Dentistry.
 He also maintains academic appointments as Clinical Professor in the Dept. of Surgery, Penn State University’s Hershey Medical Center, and Clinical Professor in the Albert Einstein Medical Center’s Dept. of Orthodontics.
 He also maintains academic appointments as Clinical Professor, Dept. of Surgery Penn State University’s Hershey Medical Center, and Clinical Professor, Albert Einstein Medical Center’s Dept. of Orthodontics.
 Through his academic affiliations he has supervised the Masters’ Thesis research projects of over forty graduate orthodontic residents from seven universities.
 He has been Principal Investigator on three major NIH/NIDCR grants.
 He is the author/co-author of eight book chapters and over fifty scientific publications in peer-reviewed journals.